 On June 8, 1995, the Mike Harris Conservatives were elected to run the province of Ontario.
 Harris campaigned on a platform that he called The Common Sense Revolution.
 For the next seven years Ontario underwent massive changes in everything from Welfare to Health Care.
 Conservative Cabinet Ministers were often on the hot seat as they implemented the changes in an atmosphere of protest and push-back.
 This episode of 1995 looks back at Mike Harris Government and the first year of their Common Sense Revolution in Ontario.

 Music in this episode courtesy of "Broke for Free"

-On January 23, 1995, Guy Paul Morin was exonerated by DNA evidence in connection with the murder of his 9-year-old neighbour Christine Jessop.
+Part three on the Exoneration of Guy Paul Moring looks back at the day he was finally acquitted of the murder of his 9-year-old neighbour Christine Jessop.
 After he was convicted of murder in 1992, a grass roots movement sprung up to help free Morin and prove his innocence.
 Lawyer James Lockyer won an appeal for Morin, but before it was heard, advances in DNA technology proved once and for all that Morin did not kill Christine.

 On Part 2 of this series on the exoneration of Guy Paul Morin, I look back at Morin's two trials.
 At the first trial in 1986, Morin was found not guilty in the murder of his 9-year-old neighbour Christine Jessop.
 The Crown appealed and a new trial was granted which took place beginning in November 1991.
 This trial included tons of new evidence including the shocking revelation that Christine had been abused for years by two young neighbors and her older brother Kenny.
 The trial dragged on for 9 months and everyone was stunned when the jury came back this time with a verdict of guilty.
 Thanks again to author Kirk Makin for his contribution to this episode.